arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 ### 1.1 What is The Way We Work?

-This document sets out our vision for the environment and culture within which we wish NHSUK software developers to operate.
-It also explains how we intend to bring about and maintain that environment and culture.
+This document and its appendices set out our vision for how software developers should go about their work within NHSUK.

-As such, this document is intended to provide an overall policy position so that the Dev & Test Leadership Team ("the leadership team") can act independently in a fair and consistent way while bringing about the policy objectives.
+It provides a view of our policy arranged in such a way that the Development & Test Leadership Team ("the leadership team") can act independently in a fair and consistent way while bringing about the policy objectives.

-While we'd encourage all developers and related professionals to read this document, we'd also recommend referring to the relevant Quick Guide in the appendices to see what this policy means for you specifically.
+While we'd encourage all developers and related professionals to read this document, the best way to get started is to read the appropriate Quick Guide in the appendices to see what this policy means for you specifically.

 ### 1.2 Why have we created The Way We Work?

-Recent surveys of NHSUK developers have told us that in order to do their best work they need a clearer explanation of their roles and more support from the leadership team.
+Developers have told us that in order to do their best work they need a clearer explanation of their roles and more support from the leadership team.
 This document is our attempt to meet those needs.

-The leadership team have also been receiving strong messages from both the Director of Product Delivery, its Head of Engineering, and our own Head of Delivery about the urgent need to re-focus our activities to secure improvements in certain key areas.
-This document explains the systems which we believe will bring about those improvements.
+The leadership team are also mindful of improvement targets set by senior managers including the Director of Product Delivery, the Head of Software Engineering, and NHSUK's Head of Delivery.
+This document explains how we will empower our developers to bring about the required improvements.

 ### 1.3 How we designed The Way We Work